kbilsted/CodeQualityAndReadability/Articles/Readability/RestrictExpressibilityWhenIterating.md

+﻿# Restrict expressibility when iterating
-﻿# Restricting expressibility enhances readability: Iterations *Author: Kasper B. Graversen*
+*Author: Kasper B. Graversen*
 <br>[[Introduction]](<BaseUrl/>CodeQualityAndReadability/) [[All categories]](<BaseUrl/>AllTags.html) [[All articles]](<BaseUrl/>AllArticles.html)
 <br>
 <Categories Tags="Code_Readability, Coding_Guideline, Looping, Iteration, goto, foreach, while, for">
 </Categories>

 *The more restrictive the language mechanisms in use, the more readable the code tends to become.
-To solidify this claim, we show a number of approaches all implementing the same business logic of iterate-and-collect over a collection.
-We discuss each approach and its affects on code readability.
+To solidify this claim, we show a number of approaches all implementing "iterate-and-collect logic" over a collection.
+We discuss each approach and its affects on readability.
 We then show how to express more complicated requirements when looping.*

 Please show your support by sharing and voting:
 <SocialShareButtons>